SeanMcP/seanmcp.com/src/content/what-default-parameters-do-and-dont-do.md

 ---
 title: "What default parameters do (and don't do)"
-description: Correcting my mental model
+description: Correcting my mental model.
 date: 2020-01-13T12:00-0400
 tags:
   - Articles